Charles Gagnon: Personal life

 Gagnon's daughter is writer, cultural critic, curator, and educator Monika Kin Gagnon, whose work explores race, ethnicity, and gender in media, alternative media, and the cultural effects of globalization.
 More recently, she has also engaged in projects surrounding the world exhibition Expo '67.

+Legacy

+In 2025, "Charles Gagnon: The Colour of Time, the Sound of Space", with essays by Roald Nasgaard, Olivier Asselin and Michiko Yajima Gagnon, edited by Monika Kin Gagnon was published by Figure 1 Publishing.